Work and Travel Australia

 You can choose to begin your East Coast travel pass at any time after the first week of your Absolute Oz programme ends.
 Head off and travel straight away or wait until you’ve saved up some spending money doing paid work – it’s up to you!
 The travel pass is valid for 12 months from the day you begin travelling, allowing you plenty of time to hop off and do some paid work along the way or just enjoy adventures along the East Coast.

 You can choose to complete your chosen route in a minimum time (13 days) and treat it as a tour-style trip, or you can add in flexibility and freedom and hop off at any of the stops along the route and enjoy independent work and travel time.
-We recommend you allow at least 4-6 weeks to make the most of the East Coast, especially if you wish to add in other experiences, such as a fun tour on Fraser Island or sailing in the Whitsundays.
+We recommend you allow at least 4-6 weeks to make the most of the East Coast, especially if you wish to add in other experiences, such as a fun tour on K'gari or sailing in the Whitsundays.
 The travel pass is valid for a total of 12 months from the date of departure, for one-way travel only.
 Trips depart at least 3 times a week from each starting location.
 Local guides will travel with you on each scheduled stage of the journey, but if you hop off in any of the locations you will enjoy independent travel time.

 The full East Coast route from Sydney to Cairns runs as shown below.
 Destinations in bold are overnight stops or locations of the compulsory, unique overnight experiences: